Improving Order with Queues

 A \emph{run} is an increasing sequence.
-At the end of the enqueuing all queues contain an equal number of runs up to one.
+At the end of the enqueuing, all queues contain an equal number of runs up to one.
 Note that the down-steps are generated in round-robin fashion.
 The first down-step is created in queue $0$, the second in queue $1$, and so on.
-The number of runs in a queue is one more than the number of down-steps in the queue.
+Let $C$ be the number of times $b$ is increased.
+We claim $C \le D$, where $D$ is the number of down-steps in the input sequence.
+Indeed, an input element $e$ that causes a change of base queue is smaller than the last element of all queues.
+Since the element preceding $e$ in the input is the last element of some queue, a change of base queue can only be caused by a down-step in the input sequence.
+Thus $C \le D$.
+The number of runs in queue zero is 1 if $C < k$ and increases by one for every $k$ increases of $C$.
+Thus the number of runs in queue zero is at most $\floor{C/k} + 1$, and the number of down-steps in queue zero is one less.
+We conclude that the number of down-steps in any queue is at most $\floor{C/k}$, which in turn is at most $\floor{D/k}$.

 The enqueuing strategy is inspired by Patience Sort~\cite{aldous1999longest}.
 Patience Sort sorts a sequence of numbers using a minimum number of queues.
 It is as above with one difference: if $e$ cannot be appended to an existing run, then it opens up a new queue.